Aloe vera (L.)Burm. f.

 Aloe barbadensis Mill.

-Synonyms of Aloe vera (13) (Updated on 11-10-20: Aloe barbadensis Mill., Aloe chinensis Loudon, Aloe elongata Murray, Aloe flava Pers., Aloe indica Royle, Aloe lanzae Tod., Aloe maculata Forssk., Aloe perfoliata var. barbadensis (Mill.)
+Synonyms of Aloe vera (13) (Updated on 10-11-21 from Plants of the World Online): Aloe barbadensis Mill., Aloe chinensis Loudon, Aloe elongata Murray, Aloe flava Pers., Aloe indica Royle, Aloe lanzae Tod., Aloe maculata Forssk., Aloe perfoliata var. barbadensis (Mill.)
 Aiton, Aloe perfoliata var. vera L., Aloe rubescens DC., Aloe variegata Forssk., Aloe vera var. littoralis J.Koenig ex Baker, Aloe vulgaris Lam.

 Aloe vera (L.) Burm.f. is the correct and accepted scientific name for this species of Aloe.
 It was described by this name by Nicholas Laurens Burman in Flora Indica in 1768.

 It was FIRST described as Aloe perfoliata var. barbadensis by Carl von Linnaeus in Species Plantarum in 1753.
 He also named and described Aloe perfoliata in the same publication.

 It was also named Aloe barbadensis Mill. by Philip Miller in the 8th edition of Garden Dictionary in 1768.
 This is the scientific name mostly used for “Aloe Vera” until 2009 or 2010.
 Well, except for the people who were calling it Aloe vera all along…

 The genus, Aloe L., was named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.